 The short answer is, it can’t hurt!

-Improving your local rankings typically involves keyword optimization, citation and link building, sprucing up your Google My Business (which the search engines uses to generate your Knowledge Graph)— just to name a few methods.
+Improving your local rankings typically involves keyword optimization, citation and link building, and sprucing up your Google My Business (which the search engines use to generate your Knowledge Graph)— just to name a few methods.
 These practices typically increase your traffic and overall authority, boosting your rankings.